cristianoliveira/awesome4girls/README.md

   - [RailsGirls](http://railsgirls.com/)

-    Multinational community to give tools for girls and women to build their ideas.
+    RailsGirls is a multinational community which provides tools for girls and women to build their ideas.

   - [RailsGirls Summer of Code](http://railsgirlssummerofcode.org/)